 Sport Psychology addresses the interactions between psychology and sport performance, including the psychological aspects of optimal athletic performance, the psychological care and well-being of athletes, coaches, and sport organizations, and the connection between physical and psychological functioning.

-All of the above may really appeal to you, but then the question comes up about how do you become a sports psychologist?
+All of the above may really appeal to you, but then the question is, how do you become a sports psychologist?
 It all begins with an undergraduate degree.
 This degree is typically in Psychology.
-However, there are an increasing number of colleges that offer an undergraduate Sports Psychology major--check out the Association for Applied Sports Psychology site page for information.
+However, there are an increasing number of colleges that offer an undergraduate Sports Psychology major — check out the Association for Applied Sports Psychology for information.
 This major combines courses in Psychology with those in Physical Education/Kinesiology.
-Finally, if you want to become a sports psychologist it is possible to start with a degree in Physical Education/Kinesiology.
+Finally, if you want to become a sports psychologist, it is possible to start with a degree in Physical Education/Kinesiology.